XiZhu-UE/SAF_pipeline/README.md

    Replace file paths of your own file paths or not.<br>

+Before run SAF pipeline, you should add mrtrix matlab library to matlab. "addpath */mrtrix3/matlab" in Command Window, replace */mrtrix3/matlab with your own library.

 If you prepare files need above, you can run "run_scripts.m".
 There are some difference between this repository and original repository:<br>
 1. Add metrics calculate file.<br>
 2. It would save not croped streamline as default, this is useful for HOA analysis.<br>